remotivelabs.broker.restbus

 - name: The name of the frame to configure.

-- cycle_time: Optional cycle time override for the frame.
-If None, the default from the broker's database is used.
+- cycle_time: Optional cycle time override for the frame in ms. If None, the default from the broker's database is used.